Thomas U. Koll: Academia and publishing

-Software Industry Career
+Software industry

 Koll joined Microsoft Germany in 1988 and went on to have a 13-year tenure at the Redmond, Washington-based software giant.
 While at Microsoft Germany, Koll held a variety of sales and marketing positions, including acting country manager.
 In June 1997, Koll transferred to Microsoft headquarters in Redmond, Washington, where he was general manager of worldwide business strategy and chief of staff for Microsoft CVP and later President and CEO Steve Ballmer.
 In 1998, he was promoted to vice president – Network Solutions Group where he was responsible for the company's worldwide business with telecommunications firms, network equipment providers and internet service providers.
 Koll was instrumental in developing Microsoft's vision for the telecommunications industry and developing strategic partnerships.
 He predicted in 2000 that “delivery of applications over the internet may be the majority of Microsoft’s software revenue.”

 Koll left Microsoft in 2001 to become CEO of Burnaby, B.C.-based Infowave Software, a developer of software for connecting business applications to wireless devices.
 He stepped down as CEO in 2002 but remained chairman.

-In 2003 Koll purchased a controlling interest in Laplink Software and became chairman and CEO.
+In 2003, Koll purchased a controlling interest in Laplink Software and became chairman and CEO.
 He moved the firm from Bothell, Washington, to Kirkland, Washington.
 Under his leadership the company released several new products and expanded its focus into new areas including peer-to-peer file sharing.
-The company achieved sustained success and growth without the need for venture capital funding.

-Over the course of Koll's time at Laplink, he and the firm have maintained a close partnership with Microsoft.
-The partnership with Microsoft was extended in March 2020 to offer free and discounted versions of Laplink PCmover software to remote workers who have been forced to work from home during the COVID-19 pandemic.